Running a Lisk Node

 Snapshots

-• Snapshots are available for both op-geth and op-reth clients:
+- Snapshots are available for both

-• All snapshots are from archival nodes
+- All snapshots are from archival nodes

-• Snapshot types:
+- Snapshot types:

-• export: small download size, slow to restore from, data is verified during restore (op-geth only)
+export: small download size, slow to restore from, data is verified during restore (op-gethonly)datadir: large download size, fast to restore from, no data verification during restore

 To enable auto-snapshot download and application, set the APPLY_SNAPSHOT environment variable to true when starting the node: